The Only 2 Things Your Business Needs

 Simple as that.

-Now the reason I'm writing this is because we often get requests from people looking to start a new venture using our software.
+Now, the reason I’m writing this is that we often get requests from people looking to start a new venture using our software.
 They have no customers and no plan for getting them... but they do want to set up a perfectly automated system that integrates with all their tools and cuts out every last bit of manual labor.

 Sometimes they even pay us extra to get custom modules and integrations for streamlining their future business.